It’s amazing how our life experiences continue to shape and define our future.

 Poor Adoption and Utilization of Current CRM Tools

 Trying to find partners who understood the AEC industry was few and far between and frequently expensive to use.
-CRM software like Cosential or Vantagepoint were customized for architecture, engineering, and construction but were antiquated in their interface.
+CRM software like Cosential or Vantagepoint was customized for architecture, engineering, and construction but was antiquated in its interface.
 These solutions lacked vital features and were cumbersome to use, leading to a lack of utilization.
 Tools with no integration into key company project management or ERP systems lead to low-value data.

 An Example of Industry Built CRM for Our Company